derekmhewitt/cookie_stand/README.md

 CodeFellows 201 Cookie Stand Project

 day2FeatureWork
-Removed object literals from salesapp.js and replaced with constructor funtion.
-Coded object output to cookie table.
+Removed object literals from salesapp.js and replaced with constructor function.
+Coded output for all object to cookie table.

 day1FeatureWork
 Created individual pages and fleshing out basic structure.
 Working on sales.html and salesapp.js mostly.